 What Are the Next Steps?

 If you are considering breast augmentation surgery, it’s in your best interest to find a doctor who has the proper skill and expertise.
 At the Royal Centre of Plastic Surgery, we can answer detailed questions based on each individual’s wants and needs; the body type, desired appearance, recovery time, budget, personal preference and lifestyle of each person will determine whether the breast implants will be better over or under the muscle.

-Fill out the form on the right to schedule a personal consultation with plastic surgeon Dr. Kenneth Dickie, or call us at 1-855-726-2800 to learn more.
+Schedule a personal consultation with board-certified plastic surgeon Dr. Kenneth Dickie, or call us at 1-855-726-2800 to learn more.